ppy/osu-wiki/wiki/Guides/Using_custom_hitsounds/en.md

 2. Locate your beatmap's folder in `drive_c -> osu! -> Songs` (sorting by `Last Modified` might be helpful).
 3. Paste your files here.

-Once the sound files are placed inside the beatmap's folder, they must be named appropriately in order for osu! to recongnise them as *hitsounds*.
+Once the sound files are placed inside the beatmap's folder, they must be named appropriately in order for osu! to recongnise them as hitsounds.

 Three basic categories of hitsounds, referred to as *samplesets*, exist in osu!: Normal (N), Soft (S), and Drum (D).
 Each sampleset can be furtherly subdivided into different sounds.
 The most common of these are: "hitnormal", "hitclap", "hitwhistle", and "hitfinish".
 More specialized sounds also exist, such as those that play during a slider ("sliderslide", "slidertick") or spinner ("spinnerspin").

-*For a full list of hitsounds that can be modified, please refer to the [Skinning entry on hitsounds](/wiki/Skinning/Sounds#hitsounds).*
+*For a full list of hitsounds that can be modified, please refer to the [skinning entry on hitsounds](/wiki/Skinning/Sounds#hitsounds).*

 Hitsound files are named to reflect these two properties of sampleset and the type of sound as follows: